 Examination Definition Outreach Activities Completed Initial Evaluation of Options The initial evaluation examined the widest range of potential transit options.
 The goal of the initial evaluation was to narrow the options and advance those with the highest priority and best potential for success.
 Stakeholder questionnaire #1 completed.
 Multiple PMC meetings for input and direction.
 Direction provided by The Woodlands Township Board of Directors through briefing and workshop.
 Public outreach meeting #1 completed.
 Multiple focus groups with business and special interest groups completed.
 Prioritization of Scenarios The prioritization process refined the options from the initial evaluation, focusing on prioritizing the scenarios into final recommendations and plans for implementation in the near, mid, and long-term.
 Stakeholder questionnaire #2 completed.
 Multiple PMC meetings for input and direction.
 Direction provided by The Woodlands Township Board of Directors through briefing and workshop.
 Public outreach meeting #2 completed.
 Second round of focus groups completed with business and special interest groups.
-The Woodlands Township Board of Directors public outreach meeting #3 presenting the plan and recommendations.
+Public outreach meeting #3 presenting the plan and recommendations.
+Final presentation to The Woodlands Township Board of Directors (plan accepted by the Board 5-0).